-(m) Derivative financial instruments
+(k) Derivative financial instruments

 The Fund is exposed to changes in interest rates from its activities and may use interest rate swaps to hedge this risk.
-The Fund is required to hedge its interest rate exposures under the terms and conditions of its borrowing facilities.
-Derivative financial instruments are not held for speculative purposes.
+The Fund may be required to hedge its interest rate exposures under the terms set out in the Fund's Product Disclosure Statement.
+Derivative financial instruments are not used for speculative purposes or to leverage the Fund.

-Derivatives are recognised initially at fair value; attributable transaction costs are recognised in the statement of comprehensive income when incurred.
+Derivatives are recognised initially at fair value; attributable transaction costs are recognised in the statement of profit or loss and other comprehensive income when incurred.
 Subsequent to initial recognition, derivatives are measured at fair value.